 - Communities with a high rank on the Social Vulnerability Index (SVI) for COVID-19.

 - Social vulnerability refers to the potential negative effects on communities caused by external stresses on human health.
 Such stresses include natural or human-caused disasters, or disease outbreaks.
 Reducing social vulnerability can decrease both human suffering and economic loss.
 Learn more about how the CDC uses the SVI.
 Learn more about the DOH Social Vulnerability COVID-19 Map.

 - Demographic groups with lower vaccination rates compared to other groups.

-- Geographic locations that have not had a visit from the DOH Care-a-Van.
+- Areas that have not had a visit from the DOH Care-a-Van.

 Frequently Asked Questions